csmith/centauri/docs/buildtags.md

 Similarly, if you know you only want to use the `tcp` or `tailscale` frontends, you can disable the other with the `notcp` or `notailscale` build tags.

+## Certificate stores

+If you only want to use the default JSON certificate store, you can remove the Redis client from the binary with the `noredis` build tag.
+Attempting to use the `redis` certificate store in a binary built this way will result in an error at startup.